von-5412/Portfolio-website/replit.md

-# Portfolio Website
+# Alex Chen's Unique Portfolio Website

 ## Overview

-This is a professional portfolio website built with Flask, featuring a modern, responsive design with a contact form, email functionality, and smooth user interactions.
-The application showcases work and provides a way for visitors to get in touch through an integrated contact system.
+This is a highly personalized and unique portfolio website for Alex Chen, a full-stack developer.
+Built with Flask, it features a creative, engaging design that breaks away from typical corporate portfolios with personality-driven content, interactive animations, and distinctive visual elements.
+The site showcases real projects with authentic metrics and provides multiple ways for visitors to connect.

 ## System Architecture